List of Mentors for NZSA Mentor Programme

 She has published eight books: two collections of poetry – Before The Divorce We Go To Disneyland, (Tandem Press 1997) and Learning to Lie Together, ( Godwit, 2004); two novels, If The Tongue Fits, (Tandem Press, 1999) and Eight Stages of Grace, (Vintage, 2002) – a verse novel which was a finalist in the Montana Book Awards 2003.
 Also, a travel memoir, Liars and Lovers (Vintage, 2004); and a prose/poetic travel memoir; Here Comes Another Vital Moment (Godwit, 2006), a poetic memoir, Taking My Mother To The Opera, Otago University Press (2015) and a poetic novella, Every Now and Then I Have Another Child, Otago University Press (2020).

 She always likes to straddle the line between prose and poetry and between fiction and non/fiction.
-She is commencing work on a poetic memoir, The Women Between the Lines, tracing the lives of her maternal ancestors.
+She is commencing work on a poetic memoir, Straight as a Pound of Candles, tracing the lives of her maternal ancestors.

 In 2013 she was made a Member of the New Zealand Order of Merit for services to writing and education.
 She lives in Dunedin with her husband, author Philip Temple.